braindatalab/PyBispectra/README.md

 ```

 ## Contributing & Development:
-If you encounter issues with the package, want to suggest improvements, or have made any changes which you would like to see officially supported, please refer to the [development](https://pybispectra.readthedocs.io/en/main/development.html) page.
+If you encounter issues with the package, want to suggest improvements, or have made any changes which you would like to see officially supported, please refer to the [development](https://pybispectra.readthedocs.io/en/1.2.2/development.html) page.
 A unit test suite is included and must be expanded where necessary to validate any changes.

 ## Citing:
 If you use this toolbox in your work, please include the following citation:<br/>
-Binns, T. S., Pellegrini, F., Jurhar, T., & Haufe, S. (2023).
-PyBispectra.
+Binns, T. S., Pellegrini, F., Jurhar, T., Nguyen, T. D., Köhler, R. M., & Haufe, S. (2025).
+PyBispectra: A toolbox for advanced electrophysiological signal processing using the bispectrum.
 DOI: [10.5281/zenodo.8377820](https://doi.org/10.5281/zenodo.8377820)